Sigismund Mendl

 Sir Sigismund Ferdinand Mendl KBE (2 December 1866 – 17 July 1945) was a British Liberal Party politician and businessman.

 Early life

-Mendl was born in Kensington, the son of Czech-born grain importer and shipowner Ferdinand and Jeanette Rachel Mendl.
+Mendl was born in Kensington, the son of Jewish Czech-born grain importer and shipowner Ferdinand and Jeanette Rachel Mendl.
 He was educated at Harrow School and University College, Oxford, graduating with second-class honours in Jurisprudence, and was called to the bar at the Inner Temple.
 Mendl was a grain importer, like his father, and served as president of the London Corn Trade Association from 1909 to 1912 and again from 1915 to 1919, and on the Royal Commission on Wheat Supplies until 1920.
 From 1915 to 1918, he was also a member of the War Office Advisory Committee on Army Contracts.
 Mendl was the first chair of Decca Records, a company that his grandson, Hugh, worked for.
 He was appointed Vice President of the World Services Group in 1938.